-It is possible to define a differentiable structure on almost any geometrical object, so let us use an ordinary sphere for illustration.
-To give a differentiable structure on a small part of the sphere, is more or less the same as drawing a map of that area.
-The mathematical problem is not to draw the map, but to make sure that all the different maps which cover the whole sphere fit together.
+It is possible to define a differential structure on almost any geometrical object, so let us illustrate it for an ordinary sphere.
+To give a differential structure on a small part of the sphere, is more or less the same as drawing a map of that area.
+The mathematical problem is not to draw the map, but to make sure that all the different maps which together covers the whole sphere fit together.
 Intuitively this does not seem to be particularly difficult, and in fact it is not, at least for an ordinary sphere.
-But if you try to do this for a 7-dimensional sphere, you have to make several choices on how to put the maps together.
+But if you try to do this for a 7-dimensional sphere, you have to make several choices, on how to put the maps together.
 Milnor and Kervaire showed that it is 28 ways of doing this.
-One is rather straightforward, and can be done by a freshman at university level, the 27 others are more difficult to describe.
-Milnor called them exotic spheres.
+On is rather straightforward, and can be done a freshman at university level, the 27 others are more difficult to describe.
+Milnor called them exotic spheres. [back]